Long Range Desert Group: Legacy

 The New Zealand Army erected a permanent memorial to the LRDG at the New Zealand Special Air Service barracks, in the Papakura Military Camp.
 On 7 August 2009, two honour boards containing details of every New Zealand soldier who served in the LRDG were unveiled.

 One of the LRDG's Chevrolet WB trucks is displayed in the Imperial War Museum in London.
 It was presented to the museum by the LRDG Association, after being recovered from the Libyan desert in 1983 by David Lloyd Owen, by then a retired Major General and chairman of the Association.
 It is preserved in the condition in which it was discovered, rusted but largely intact.

 By November 2024 there was only one surviving member of the group, Jack Mann.
+Mann died in August 2026.